ir-uam/EnsembleBandits/README.md

 Authors
 --------------------
 Information Retrieval Group at Universidad Autónoma de Madrid
 - Rocío Cañamares (rocio.cannamares@uam.es)
 - Pablo Castells (pablo.castells@uam.es)

 Software description
 --------------------

-  This repository contains all the needed classes to reproduce the experiments explained in the paper.
+This repository contains all the needed classes to reproduce the experiments reported in the paper.
 The software contains the following packages:
-- `es.uam.ir.ensemblebandit.arm`: classes to implement the arms of the bandits.
+- `es.uam.ir.ensemblebandit.arm`: classes implementing bandit arms.
-- `es.uam.ir.ensemblebandit.bandit`: classes to implement the different bandit strategies.
+- `es.uam.ir.ensemblebandit.bandit`: classes implementing different bandit strategies.
-- `es.uam.ir.ensemblebandit.ensemble`: class that implements the dynamic ensemble.
+- `es.uam.ir.ensemblebandit.ensemble`: class implementing a dynamic ensemble.
-- `es.uam.ir.ensemblebandit.datagenerator`: classes to manipulate the data and generate the different training sets for each algorithm.
+- `es.uam.ir.ensemblebandit.datagenerator`: classes to handle the data and generate the different training sets for each algorithm.
-- `es.uam.ir.ensemblebandit.filler`: classes to generate the recommendation when the algorithm is not able.
+- `es.uam.ir.ensemblebandit.filler`: classes to complete recommendation rankings when an algorithm falls short of coverage.
-- `es.uam.ir.ensemblebandit.util`: Additional classes, useful for the rest of the program
+- `es.uam.ir.ensemblebandit.util`: additional classes, useful for the rest of the program.
-- `es.uam.ir.ensemblebandit`: this package contains the specific top-level classes to generate each figure (`Figure1and2.java` and `Figure3.java` ).
+- `es.uam.ir.ensemblebandit`: top-level main classes to generate the figures of the paper.

 The software uses the [RankSys](http://ranksys.org/) library, and extends some of its classes.
-Our extensions are located in the following packages:
+Our extensions are located in the following package:
-- `es.uam.ir.ensemblebandit.ranksys.rec.fast.basic`: extension of RankSys implementations of non-personalized recommendation, adding the implementation of relevant popularity.
+- `es.uam.ir.ensemblebandit.ranksys.rec.fast.basic`: extension of RankSys implementations of non-personalized recommendation, adding popularity-based recommendation.

 Data
 ----

 The repository includes for convenience a copy of the dataset [MovieLens 1M](https://grouplens.org/datasets/movielens/1m) used in the paper, that is needed for the reproduction of the experiments.

 System Requirements
 -------------------